12 UFO Myths Scientists Wish You Would Stop Believing

 Back in 1947 when rancher Mac Brazel found mysterious debris (including rubbery material, sticks, and metallic-looking fabric) in his field, he showed it to the sheriff, who called the nearby Roswell Army Air Field.
-An investigator from the base called the crashed object a “flying saucer,” which got printed in the local newspaper and jump-started conspiracy theories that are still debated today.
-The next day, the War Department in Washington published a statement calling the object a weather balloon, but UFO buffs were skeptical, and they weren’t wrong that the government was covering something up—though it wasn’t an extraterrestrial visit.
-In 1994, the Pentagon finally declassified its files on an initiative called Project Mogul, an effort to spy on Soviet nuclear tests that involved sending 700-foot-long balloons high into the atmosphere equipped with radar reflectors and sonic equipment—and that’s what landed in Brazel’s field near Roswell more than 70 years ago.
-Many UFO enthusiasts still don’t believe it: “Prosaic stimuli can trick people’s brains into perceiving really weird things,” says James Oberg, a space journalist and historian and former NASA engineer (and self-proclaimed “lifelong space nut”).
-Find out which other 10 secret U.S. government operations were finally revealed.
+An investigator from the base called the crashed object a "flying saucer," which got printed in the local newspaper and jump-started conspiracy theories that are still debated today.
+The next day, the War Department in Washington published a statement calling the object a weather balloon, but UFO buffs were skeptical, and they weren't wrong that the government was covering something up—though it wasn't an extraterrestrial visit.
+In 1994, the Pentagon finally declassified its files on an initiative called Project Mogul, an effort to spy on Soviet nuclear tests that involved sending 700-foot-long balloons high into the atmosphere equipped with radar reflectors and sonic equipment—and that's what landed in Brazel's field near Roswell more than 70 years ago.
+Many UFO enthusiasts still don't believe it: "Prosaic stimuli can trick people's brains into perceiving really weird things," says James Oberg, a space journalist, and historian and former NASA engineer (and self-proclaimed "lifelong space nut").
+Roswell isn't the only declassified UFO secret the government eventually released to the public.

 In the mid-1990s, a 17-minute film surfaced that was said to show an autopsy of one of the aliens retrieved from the 1947 crash near Roswell.
 Most people were sure it was a hoax at the time, and eventually, the special effects artist who created it admitted as much.

 MYTH: There was a mass sighting of a UFO flying over Arizona in 1997